psy0rz/zfs_autobackup/README.md

 Running zfs_autobackup
 ----------------------
-There are 2 ways to run the backup:
+There are 2 ways to run the backup, but the endresult is always the same.
+Its just a matter of security (trust relations between the servers) and preference.

+First install the ssh-key on the server that you specify with --ssh-source or --ssh-target.

 Method 1: Run the script on the backup server and pull the data from the server specfied by --ssh-source.
 This is usually the preferred way and prevents a hacked server from accesing the backup-data:
 ```